estanislao-lexicon/miniProject-week40/README.md

 - [X] Your application needs at least 2 classes.
 - [X] Use these classes when you add items to a list.
 - [X] You should be able to add items to the list(s) until you write "q" (for quit).
-- [X] Summarize price when presenting list.
+- [X] Summarize the price when presenting the list.
 - [X] The list should be sorted from low price to high and a sum at the bottom.
 - [X] Make it possible to add more products after presenting the list.
 - [X] Add Error handling to your console app.